Children And Teens Gained Weight At An Alarming Rate During The Pandemic, The CDC Says

 "I think everybody's shifting upward," she said.
 "Kids that were in the healthy weight range are shifting upward.
 Children with obesity are shifting upward and children with severe obesity are shifting upward."

 A Harris Poll survey conducted in February on behalf of the American Psychological Association reached out to 3,013 adults age 18 years and older about some of their experiences during the pandemic.
-Sixty-one percent said they had experienced unwanted weight gain since the start March 2020.
+Sixty-one percent said they had experienced an unwanted change in weight since the start March 2020, with 42% reporting an unwanted gain.
 The median weight gain reported by that group was 15 pounds.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.